 Going after profitable work is pivotal for firm growth yet frequently stories are shared about pitching or proposing work that the firm willingly admits will not be beneficial monetarily or strategically (or worst, both).
 The issue is further highlighted in the 2018 Law Firm Growth Enablement Survey done in partnership with Intapp and Calibrate Legal.
 When marketing and business development were asked about their concerns at the firm, identifying the right opportunity and chasing poor opportunities were top of mind concerns for 49% of respondents (33% and 16% respectively, see chart below).
 Understanding that not all work is about profit, some work is brought in to grow or strengthen relationships, a tried and true tactic but this is far more the exception than the rule.

-Common challenges with client development practice
+Common challenges with client development practices

 During a round table discussion on Martech at Intapp Connect NY, participants shared that it isn’t just about finances – while it is important to put effort into ensuring RFPs, pitches and proposals will be financially viable.
 Strategically smart engagement is also imperative for the firm such as the right cross section of client/industry that the firm is trying to grow.
 The difficulty, culture aside, for a large proportion of firms is with the capacity to even assess financial viability let along strategic.
 Rather, many firms remain in the reactive state of responding to all that comes their way in order to keep up with demand and secure relationships within the firm.